 Compensation from PG & E a possibility for Extended Outages

-posted 9 days ago by lizaloop from LO*OP Center, Inc.
+posted about 2 years ago by lizaloop from LO*OP Center, Inc.

 If you are a PG & E customer check out their storm Safety Net Program